twindle-co/twindle/docs/articles/Process-for-new-contributors.md

 ### Step 5
 Make a new branch in your fork.

-### Step 6
-First go to the new branch, and in that branch go in a file called firstpr of the forked file of twindleco, go there and follow
-        the steps given below:

-a) Click the add file
-b) Type a file name with .md as file extension ( .md means this is a file in markdown format) like, ramesh.md and give info about yourself, you can also use markdown to make file looks better.
-There are some rules for writing markdown.
-c) Then, write Create ramesh.md and then, click commit new file.

-This file will be saved in your account.
-To incorporate these changes in the main file, you have to raise pr.

 > :mushroom: Tip: Before raising a pr from the main branch in order to merge your changes into the main file, always update your repository by pulling latest code from upstream branch by running this 👇

 ```bash
 git pull upstream main
 ```
-And you can update your github account by following this amazing article written by @SarveshKadam [Sync to main repo using pull request](https://github.com/twindle-co/twindle/blob/main/docs/articles/sync-to-main-repo-using-pull-request.md).
+And you can update your github account with the parent repository by following this amazing article written by @SarveshKadam [Sync to main repo using pull request](https://github.com/twindle-co/twindle/blob/main/docs/articles/sync-to-main-repo-using-pull-request.md).

-### Step 7
+### Step 6
 Now, we are ready to raise our first PR in upstream.
 So, we need to do this by using our github account by following the steps given below:

 - Switch to our new branch